Change language:

 Call customer support

-Call us at +371 26668777 or +371 67779988 if the situation is urgent, i.e. you have shared your personal information or access codes with fraudsters, fraudsters have accessed your internet bank, transfers or card transactions have been made, you have downloaded a program recommended by fraudsters, etc.
+Call us at +371 26668777 or +371 67779988 if the situation is urgent, i.e. you have shared your personal information or access codes with fraudsters, fraudsters have accessed your internet bank, transfers or card transactions have been made, you have downloaded a programme recommended by fraudsters, etc.

 Contact virtual advisor